New Frontiers Science Park

-The New Frontiers Science Park is a science park in Essex, on a redeveloped research site of GlaxoSmithKline (GSK).
+The New Frontiers Science Park is a science park in Harlow, Essex, on a redeveloped research site of GlaxoSmithKline (GSK).

 History

 Beecham Research Laboratories opened a 4-acre site around October 1969, with 80 staff.
 By 1988 there were 430 staff.
 In 1971 Beecham Group tried to take over Glaxo; it became SmithKline Beecham in 1989.
 Beecham bought the former Ohmeda site in Harlow from BOC in November 1988.
 New buildings were added by SmithKline Beecham in 1990.
 The main Beecham headquarters, Beecham House, was in Brentford, Middlesex; the current GSK headquarters is the former Beecham headquarters.

 Beecham built a penicillin plant in Worthing, West Sussex, in the early 1960s.
 Beecham had another large research site at Betchworth, Surrey.
 Merck & Co. built its nearby Neuroscience Research Centre in 1984.

 Construction

 Outline planning application was discussed in a Harlow district council meeting on Tuesday 8 June 1993, with twelve animal rights protesters at the meeting.
 The site would be 878,000 square feet.
 Two Essex Police officers were asked to attend the meeting, as it was a known 'sensitive issue'.
 At first, during the meeting, the animal rights individuals were even-tempered, and held no obvious open hostility to the district councillors present; or so it may have seemed.
 But when the Labour district councillors voted to allow the development to be built, the animal rights individuals soon lost their temper, and vindictively promised 'huge protests' against the proposed development, generously describing SmithKline Beecham as 'bloody murderers'.

 Full construction plans were submitted on Tuesday 19 July 1994, with final planning permission being given in early September 1994, with construction starting soon afterwards.

 On Thursday 16 March 1995, 43 year old carpenter Dennis Gough, of Enfield, fell 30 feet off scaffolding.
 He was taken to the Princess Alexandra Hospital, but died in the early hours of the next day.

 Construction would be finished by November 1996.
 Further work would take around one year, to make the interior a sterile environment.
 The site was built by LMK Joint Venture (Laing Management and Morrison–Knudsen).
 The same joint venture LMK would later build the Pfizer Campus in Kent.